NabinTimsina-17/user_profile_app/README.md

 - **View and Edit Profile:** Users can view their profile information and edit details such as name, email, phone number, and address.
 - **Profile Picture:** Users can select and display a profile picture from their device gallery.
 - **View User Posts:** Users can navigate to a separate screen to view a list of posts.
-- **Local Storage:** User profile data are stored locally using SharedPreferences for persistence.
+- **Local Storage:** User profile data is stored locally using SharedPreferences for persistence.

 ## Setup and Installation